 - Unlock: Android devices are unlocked by sliding your finger up and iOS devices are unlocked by sliding your finger to the right.

-- Preferences and access permissions: these are better organised in iOS devices, where they can all be found grouped together in the device’s general preferences section.
-They are more scattered in Android and one must navigate through the device a little bit to find them.
+- Preferences and access permissions: these are better organised in iOS devices, where they can all be found in a specific category in the device’s general preferences section.
+They are more scattered in Android and one must search through the device a little more to find the settings.

-- Maps: we can use either Apple’s maps or Google Maps when creating apps for iOS.
+- Maps: we can use either Apple’s Maps or Google Maps when developing apps for iOS.
 However, we’ll usually use Google Maps when creating apps for Android.
 In addition, the use of geofencing and beacons are becoming even more popular in combination with this.

-When it comes to creating apps, differences among operating systems are not to be found exclusively at the technical level.
+When it comes to creating apps, differences among operating systems are not only detected on a technical level.
 Design and marketing are clearly affected by them at a very basic level.
-Let’s see how to deal with these differences.
+Let’s see how to deal with these distinctions.

-We’ve already discussed the differences in cost between creating apps for Android or for iOS in previous articles.
-In fact, the iOS development process is slightly more expensive − although the difference is not that important − due to the fact that the demand for iOS apps is lower than that for Android apps and to the requirement of using Apple original materials, which are more expensive.
+We’ve already discussed the cost to develop an app in a previous article.
+In fact, the iOS development process is slightly more expensive because of the fact that the demand for iOS apps is lower than for Android apps.
+In addition to this, the requirements for launching an application in iOS are much higher.

 App Store Optimization

-As previously discussed in Good & bad practices in ASO, App Store Optimization is not the same for an Android app than for an iOS app.
-We will have to take this fact into account when optimising the app to position it well within the stores.
+App Store Optimization (ASO) is not the same as an Android app than for an iOS app.
+We will have to take this fact into account when optimising the app to position it well in the stores.
 We’ll have to pay special attention to the differences in title and description; all the other variables are more or less the same for both cases.